Skip to content

 • embedFile() and embedDir() arguments must be string literals — they are evaluated at compile time

-• embedDir() embeds all files recursively; keys are relative paths from the embedded directory (e.g. subdir/page.html), so files with the same name in different subdirectories won't collide
+• embedDir() keys are relative paths from the embedded directory (e.g. subdir/page.html), so files in different subdirectories with the same name won't collide

-• embedFile() keys by filename only (basename), so avoid embedding two files with the same name via separate embedFile() calls — use embedDir() instead when you have nested structures
+• embedFile() keys by filename only (basename) — avoid embedding two files with the same name via separate embedFile() calls; use embedDir() instead

-• Binary files (images, fonts, wasm, etc.) are fully supported — they are embedded using Latin-1 encoding which preserves all byte values 0x00–0xFF
+• Binary files (images, fonts, wasm, etc.) are fully supported — embedded using Latin-1 encoding which preserves all byte values 0x00–0xFF